North Country Navigator

 Welcome to North Country Navigator!

-This online resource outlines all of the steps needed to get you accepted, registered and ready for the first day of class.
-Each stage of North Country Navigator starts with a short video designed to help you make quick work of the tasks ahead.
-Start with the video then zero in on the checklist below it... it's that easy!
-As always, if you get stuck along the way please reach out to your Enrollment Counselor.
+This quick online resource outlines the steps needed to get you accepted, registered and ready for the first day of classes.
+These steps have been designed to help you make quick work of the tasks ahead!

 Getting accepted to North Country is as easy as 1-2-3: